 Colored refractors do exist and sell for a little more than the base autograph.
-In a recent Ebay auction, a Gem MT 10 black refractor sold for $125.
+In a recent eBay auction, a Gem MT 10 black refractor sold for $125.

 2011 ITG Heroes & Prospects RC Autograph

 Another cool looking card that sells for over $50 ungraded.
 Gem mint 10 copies sell for over $100 but are much harder to find due to thin card stock.
 These cards bring above average grades but perfect cards are not as easy to find as many believe.
-A nice addition to any collection.
+Nice addition to any collection.

 2010 Elite Extra Edition Chris Sale Autograph RC Status Gold